 After multiple military deployments and years of separation, I was feeling helpless, hopeless, and defeated in my marriage.
 I thought for sure we could never get back to what we once had.
 It had been a good loving relationship.
 Friends would comment.
 “I want what you have.
 Not the material things.
 I want your loving marriage.”

 It had been nearly 30 years.
 We were not living together and had started the legal process for divorce because we could no longer communicate in a healthy way.
 There was so much hatred, resentment, and ugliness in our relationship.
 It was terribly shameful and hurtful.
 We needed something different than what we were dishing out in our marriage.
 Speaking for myself, I was pretty much “checked out” of our marriage.
 I didn’t believe there was anything left worth fighting for.
 The situation seemed hopeless.

 Like a cat jumping out of a tree, sometimes you think you can land on your feet.
 But this just didn’t seem like one of those times.
-Even after 30 years of successfully investing in and navigating life’s challenges together, we had no clue how to go about fixing things.
+We had no clue how to go about fixing things, even after 30 years of successfully investing in and navigating life’s challenges together.
 This was uncharted territory.

 Our marriage was in complete disarray and crisis.
 The foundation was shattered.

 We were at the point of divvying up our assets when reality began to paint an entirely different picture.
 Failure was never an option for us in life.
 And we still had two things in common: dedication and stubbornness.
 But the writing was on the wall.
 We needed some serious outside help and we needed it fast.